Erik ten Hag to deal with Cristiano Ronaldo after early exit down tunnel

 Ronaldo was named on the bench against Spurs and saw his team-mates take control of the game thanks to second-half goals from Fred and Bruno Fernandes.

-After Ten Hag used all of his five substitutes, Ronaldo made a quick exit, which could land him in hot water.
+After Ten Hag had made it clear he would not be coming on, Ronaldo made a quick exit, which could land him in hot water.

 “I don’t pay attention to that, I will deal with that tomorrow,” the Dutchman said.

-“I want to focus on the team, it was a magnificent team performance.”
+“I want to keep the focus on the team, it was a magnificent performance from all the 11 players.

+“It was a performance also from the subs that came on.
+It was a squad performance.
+We deal with that tomorrow.

+“What we have seen today was 11 players who defend, 11 players who attack, there was a lot of dynamic.

 He added on Amazon Prime Video: “I have seen him (leaving), I didn’t speak to him after.
 I will deal with that tomorrow.

 “Today I enjoyed the performance.
-Today I enjoyed this performance we are celebrating this victory and now we have to recover from this and we have a big game against Chelsea, the Premier League is so exciting.”
+We are celebrating this victory and now we have to recover from this and we have a big game against Chelsea, the Premier League is so exciting.”

+It is little surprise that Ten Hag did not turn to Ronaldo after describing his side’s win as the best performance of the season.

+United overpowered a poor Tottenham side and would have won by a far bigger margin had Spurs goalkeeper Hugo Lloris not put in an inspired display.

 Register for free to continue reading